Gaulle7971/daigaulle.github.io/content/publication1/conference-paper/index.md

 ---
-title: 'Gaussian-Mixture-Model-Based Model Predictive Control for Space Robot in Task-space'
+title: 'Priority-Based Switching Model Predictive Control for Sequential Manipulation of Space Robot'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here